How to Write a Debt Collection Letter: With Sample Letters and Templates

 Of course, the film is a comedy so they don’t focus on how he was breaking so many rules that the FDCPA would have protected her from.
 But it’s a good example of what collection agencies shouldn’t do.

-So now that you know the ethics behind contacting those who owe money, here are four effective debt collection letter examples that you can use.
+So now that you know the ethics behind contacting those who owe money, here are some effective debt collection letter examples that you can use.

 People likely already know that they owe money since they would’ve received a bill before it went to collections.
 Although, they might not know what the time frame is before this transfer happens.